Portable AC + Fridge Generator Guide

 Larger portable AC + refrigerator 12,000-14,000 BTU AC |

-Planning note: The appliances usually will not all hit their maximum surge at the exact same second, but generator sizing should leave enough margin for real-world cycling, hot weather, altitude, extension cords, and other small loads.
+Planning note: Appliances usually do not all hit maximum surge at the exact same second, but a real outage is messy.
+Leave margin for hot weather, cycling compressors, long cords, altitude and small essentials such as a router, lights and phone chargers.

 Why Starting Watts Matter More Than Running Watts

 A portable air conditioner and a refrigerator both use compressors.
 After they are already running, the power draw may look manageable.
-The harder part is the brief startup surge when the compressor turns on.
+The harder part is the brief surge when a compressor starts.

 Portable AC Surge